 For example, a simple act of touching an infected person and coming into contact with their blisters puts you at risk of acquiring this disease.
 Sharing an infected person's clothes, personal hygiene products, and even bed sheets may also risk acquiring monkeypox.

 Monkeypox is not the only example of a disease that spreads through sexual contact but is not exclusively an STD.
-Other similar diseases include hepatitis B and C. Therefore, while it is true that this virus spreads through sexual contact, monkeypox is not exclusively an STD.
+Other similar diseases include hepatitis C. Therefore, while it is true that this virus spreads through sexual contact, monkeypox is not exclusively an STD.